jlevy/atom-flowmark/tests/testdoc.orig.md

     candidates on the value proposition of a company and ensuring the alignment of interests between the two parties.

+[^multiparagraph]: This is an even longer footnote...

+    Paragraph 1.

+    > And even a
+    > block quote.

+    Paragraph 3.

 And by contrast here a bare link is like this https://www.google.com/

 ## Some other stuff